cmudrc/sae/README.md

 # generate a random car that satisfies all constraints
 test_car = SAE.fmincon.generate_feasible()

-# get the 39-dimensional vector that defines the car (0-18, and 29-38 are continuous parameters while 19-28 are integer parameters)
+# get the 39-dimensional vector that defines the car
+# (0-18, and 29-38 are continuous parameters while 19-28 are integer parameters)
 test_car.get_vec()

 # get a specific parameter
 test_car.get_param(9)

 # evaluate the true objectives - this function takes in 3 arguments

-# first argument - an array of objective weights - use weightsNull for equal weights; use weights1, weights2 or weights3 for weights used in the referenced paper; define a custom numpy array of shape (11,)
+# first argument - an array of objective weights - use weightsNull for equal weights; use weights1, weights2 or weights3 for
+# weights used in the referenced paper; define a custom numpy array of shape (11,)

-# second argument - with_subobjs = True (default) or False, if False a scalar value of the weighted objective is returned, if True a tuple with the first element as the weighted objective and the second element as an array of sub-objectives is returned
+# second argument - with_subobjs = True (default) or False, if False a scalar value of the weighted objective is returned,
+# if True a tuple with the first element as the weighted objective and the second as an array of sub-objectives is returned

-# thrid argument - tominimize_and_scaled = True (default) or False, if False the sub-objectives array holds physically meaningful values, if True the maximization sub-objectives are negated and all of them are scaled (These are the values that are involved in composing the weighted objective)
+# thrid argument - tominimize_and_scaled = True (default) or False, if False the sub-objectives array holds physically
+# meaningful values, if True the maximization sub-objectives are negated and all of them are scaled
+# (These are the values that are involved in composing the weighted objective)

 test_car.objectives(SAE.fmincon.weights1, with_subobjs=True, tominimize_and_scaled=True)